alexliberzonlab/old_website/research/pod_vorticity.md

-# PODVorticity
+---
+layout: default
+title: POD of vorticity
+---

+## Proper Orthogonal Decomposition (POD) of vorticity vector fields

-Proper Orthogonal Decomposition (POD) of Vorticity = Identification of Coherent Structures in a Turbulent Boundary Layer Flow
+**Proper Orthogonal Decomposition (POD) of Vorticity = Identification of Coherent Structures in a Turbulent Boundary Layer Flow**

 Turbulence and turbulent flows continue to magnetize the investigators as a problem that still requires understanding and the prediction of behavior.
 Starting from sketches of the turbulent flows of Leonardo Da Vinci, people repeatedly put forth effort to describe the flow properties.